 In this 14-week full-time program (May to August), selected participants will have the opportunity to develop skills by experiencing the complete process of a data science research project: from data processing, to analysis and modelling, to communication.
 Selected UBC DSSG Fellows will be divided into teams that will work on research projects submitted by local governments or non-profit organizations.
 These projects will involve analyzing multiple data sets and have an applied social good component for urban-related topics.

-Project teams will work independently with guidance from their project sponsors, and with support from the DSI Scientific Director, DSI data scientists/postdoctoral fellows, and industry mentors.
-DSSG Fellows will receive a stipend fo their 14 weeks of full-time work and are expected to participate and present at events involving public and industry stakeholders.
+Project teams will work independently with guidance from their project sponsors, and with support from the DSI Scientific Director, DSI data scientists/postdoctoral fellows, and/or industry mentors.
+DSSG Fellows will receive a stipend for their 14 weeks of full-time work and are expected to participate and present at events involving public and industry stakeholders.

 Application Process & Eligibility